Shrine-0/OCR_api/README.md

-# Extract Text from image OCR using Google Vision API in Python
+# Extract Text from image OCR using Google Vision API or veryfi API in Python